daavidkllr/daavidkllr/README.md

 ---

 Some personal stuffs:
-* :rocket: trying my best to get involved inside some open source projects
+* :rocket: Trying my best to get involved in some open source projects.
-* :globe_with_meridians: working on my personal portfolio website
+* :hammer: Working on my personal portfolio website.
-* :books: learning things about common design patterns
+* :books: Learning things about common design patterns.

 ---